openeemeter/eemeter/docs/tutorial.rst

 and :code:`Condition`, which allow for more flexible meter component definitions.

-Please see the default meter implementation for an example (:ref:`eemeter-meter-default`).
+Please see the default meter implementation for an example of YAML meter specification (:ref:`eemeter-meter-default`).

-Another benefit to using structured YAML for meter specification is that the meter specifications can be stored externally as readable text files.
+One benefit to using structured YAML for meter specification is that the meter specifications can be stored externally as readable text files.

 Caching Weather Data